BWNC-code/mind-the-gap/README.md

 - Accessibility
   - I used dev tools lighthouse to confirm performance, readability and best practices for the site
   ![Lighthouse](/assets/images/site-screenshots/lighthouse.png)

+### Responsiveness / Device Testing

+The site was tested on the following devices;

+- HP Elitebook 840
+- AOC Q27V4EA - 27 Inch QHD Monitor
+- Apple iPhone 13 Pro max
+- Google Chrome Developer Tools - simulator for all different device options as well as using the adjustable sizing options

+The website functioned as expected in all of these devices.

 ## Browser Compatibility Checks